What Are Biomass Wood Pellets?

 Always check the certification and origin before buying pellets for your home.
 Using poor-quality pellets can reduce efficiency and damage your appliance.

 We deliver wood pellets in bags or bulk, depending on your setup.
-Bagged pellets come in 10kg bags, stacked on pallets.
+We supply bagged pellets in 10kg bags, stacked on pallets.
 They’re ideal for manual loading into stoves or hoppers.

 We make our bulk deliveries using blower trucks that fill a storage unit directly.
 This option suits homes with high pellet usage and large storage space.
 You’ll need a compatible camlock fitting and good access for the lorry.